Book-writing apprenticeships with guaranteed publication

 Here's what we're looking for.

-First, we're looking for a book of mature formal poetry.
-5o to 150 related poems should be about the right size.
+We are looking for literarily mature poetry.
+100 to 200 related poems should be about the right size.
 Please note, it is important that this poetry is robustly imaginative, musical, and traditional.
 We are not looking for poetry that tries to disguise its formalism with undetectable or absent rhyme or alliteration, rhythm or meter.
 We are not looking for poetry that eschews poetic diction.
 We are not looking for poetry that is rhetorically plain and dull.
 We are not looking for poetry that is syntactically repetitive.
 We are not looking for poetry that fails to imagine anything more exciting than modern or postmodern mundanities.
 We are not looking for poetry that is uninformed by the tradition of the ages.
 We're looking for a love of the permanent things that expresses itself not only in content, but in form and in technique as well.
 We are looking for memorable poetry written to delight, through imagination and sound effect.
 We are looking for skillful and disciplined poetry that any imaginative person of ordinary intelligence can understand and enjoy.
-To submit a query and three poem samples, please email Alana K. Asby (see footer for contact information.)
+To submit a query and ten poem samples, please email Alana K. Asby (see footer for contact information.)

 Second, we're looking for a novel-length adventure-romance story, suitable for a general (not literary) audience.
 We are not looking for postmodern ambiguity or too many quotidian details of daily life.
 We want to be shown something unusual, something that arouses wonder.
 We want a well-structured plot, we want interesting characters and situations that are unusual, and we want most of all a virtue-seeking hero that the reader can look up to and admire, while also identifying with.